 Ever wondered what makes sequin so appealing?
 It’s because they look stylish and fashionable on almost every garment you sew them on.
+No matter if it's a sequin gown or sequin fringe dance dress, the addition of sequin can make any item pop.
 Whether it be a chic jacket, a fancy gown, or a pair of cigarette jeans, designers use sequin to add flair and sparkle to all types of outfits.

 Let’s take a look at the different types of sequin so you can choose the best one that matches your style and personality.

 What is sequin?